![]() |

 I didn’t want to be so scripted and polished that the talk could almost be delivered on autopilot.

-or two minute segments in which each thought or story was introduced.
+or two-minute segments introducing each key point.
 I then ran through those enough times to get a feel for the words and the rhythm that mattered most.
 I wanted their transitions and

 connections to simply emerge from me onstage guided by what felt right in the